 If you can’t embed a video in PowerPoint from your PC or Mac, then you’re probably using an unsupported format.
 Your video needs to be WMV, ASF, or MP4.
 Microsoft recommends embedding a video file in MP4 format encoded with H.264 (MPEG-4 AVC).

 There are a few best practices when creating Biteable videos for presentations.

 A good-looking video goes a long way to keeping your audience’s attention.
 Increase engagement with colorful (but not gaudy) backgrounds and animations.
-You can find a ton of easy-to-edit animation scenes in the Biteable library.
+You can find a ton of easy-to-edit animation scenes in the Biteable animated templates library.